virezox/mech/docs/amazon-prime.md

 Host: atv-ps.amazon.com
 ~~~

-Now go to Get Widevine Keys [2], and enter the information from above:
+Now go to Get Widevine Keys, and enter the information from above:

 ~~~
 PSSH: